Walby12/Pluto/README.md

 Stack Based Language written in go-lang.
 This is my first compiler so dont expect anything good.
 The language is in active development.
+And for now it only compiles to native arm64 assembly.
 =======

 # PLUTO